seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/README.md

 # React + Vite CSR Template

 1. Generate new components with shad-cn CLI
-2. React Router + Generouted Routes
-3. React Query for data fetching
+2. React Query for data fetching
-4. RHF with Zod for form validation
+3. RHF with Zod for form validation
-5. Tailwind CSS for styling
+4. Tailwind CSS for styling
-6. i18next for internationalization
+5. i18next for internationalization
-7. Ky for HTTP requests
+6. Ky for HTTP requests
-8. MSW + Faker for mocking HTTP requests
+7. MSW + Faker for mocking HTTP requests
-9. React Testing Library + Vitest for unit testing
+8. React Testing Library + Vitest for unit testing
-10. ESLint + Prettier for linting
+9. ESLint + Prettier for linting
-11. SVGR for SVG Icons
+10. SVGR for SVG Icons
-12. Playwright for integration tests
+11. Playwright for integration tests
-13. React Hot Toast for displaying Toasts
+12. React Hot Toast for displaying Toasts